Search This Blog

 1896 - E J Briggs 2.
 George Hall

-1900 - Frederick Barber transfers to Charles Leopold Smith in January.
-It's noted at the annual licensing hearing of the local petty sessions in August that no application had been made to renew the licence of this premises.
-Instead the building will be converted into the Capital and Counties Bank, after extensive remodelling.
+1900 - Frederick Barber gave way to Charles Leopold Smith in January.
+It was noted at the annual licensing hearings in August that no application had been made to renew the licence of these premises.
+Instead the building was to be converted into the Capital and Counties Bank, after extensive remodelling.

 For similar posts see Pub Related on the menu.